-120.13 A1 Under auditing, review and other assurance standards, including those issued by the AUASB, Members in Public Practice are required to exercise professional scepticism when planning and performing audits, reviews and other Assurance Engagements.
-Professional scepticism and the fundamental principles that are described in Section 110 are interrelated concepts.
+120.12 A2 Under auditing, review and other assurance standards, including those issued by the AUASB, Members in Public Practice are required to exercise professional scepticism when planning and performing Audits, Reviews and other assurance engagements.
+Professional scepticism and the fundamental principles that are described in Section 110 are inter-related concepts.

-The Corporations Act 2001 contains Independence obligations that Members in Public Practice must also comply with when Audit and Review Engagements are performed in accordance with the Act.
+&lt;sup>2 The Corporations Act 2001 contains independence obligations that Members in Public Practice must also comply with when Audit and Review Engagements are performed in accordance with the Act.